 It is expected that pupils will behave well on the journey to and from school.
 Poor behaviour on buses is a threat to the safety and well-being of others and is completely unacceptable.
-Likewise, rudeness to drivers and other adults will not be tolerated.
+Likewise, rudeness to drivers and other adults will not be tolerated and this behaviour policy will be followed.